Tuesday, January 13, 2026

 Prayer

 Lord, call our hearts back to You.
 Keep us from becoming contaminated by pride, anger, or impatience.
 Help us remember the prayers we once prayed and live them out daily.
 Teach us to lead with mercy, teach with patience, and treat every nurse with respect.
 May our work reflect Your love.
+In the name of Jesus let every new nurse feel welcome.
 Amen.

 No comments: